-Plankbridge is the home of the best contemporary Shepherd's Huts.
 Richard Lee and Jane Dennison were intrigued by an ancient hut near Thomas Hardy’s cottage, not far from their home near Dorchester in Dorset.
-Richard, who trained as a furniture designer maker at John Makepeace’s renowned Hooke Park College, gaining an MSc in Forest Products (Design and Manufacture) He was inspired by the portable building’s heritage and traditional form.
-When the original was suddenly sold in the year 2000 they researched the hut's history and carefully built a reproduction on a set of old wheels.
+Richard trained as a furniture designer maker at John Makepeace’s renowned Hooke Park College, gaining an MSc in Forest Products (Design and Manufacture) He was inspired by the portable shepherd hut heritage and traditional form.
+After researching the hut's history he carefully built a reproduction on a set of old wheels.
 By 2007 Plankbridge was making shepherds huts full time, and now has a highly experienced and fastidious team of seven hutmaker craftsmen.